microsoft/azure-devops-rust-api/README.md

 ## Notes

-- The Azure DevOps OpenAPI spec `vsts-rest-api-specs` is included as a git submodule.
+- The Azure DevOps OpenAPI spec `vsts-rest-api-specs` is pulled in at build time via a git submodule.
 - There are issues/bugs with the OpenAPI spec, so it is patched using `vsts-api-patcher` to generate `vsts-rest-api-specs.patched`.
 - The client code generation is done using a modified version of `autorust`, a component from [azure-sdk-for-rust](https://github.com/Azure/azure-sdk-for-rust).
 - Currently generates crate only for API version 7.1 (latest API version).